-Your Injuries and Recoverable Damages After a Charleston Boat Accident
+Your Injuries and Recoverable Damages After an Orangeburg Boat Accident

-Charleston boating accidents can cause a wide range of injuries.
-Those with the most serious injuries may face thousands of dollars in medical bills after they get to the nearest trauma center (often, Medical University of South Carolina Health or MUSC Shawn Jenkins Children’s Hospital).
+Orangeburg boating accidents can cause a wide range of injuries.
+Those with the most serious injuries may face thousands of dollars in medical bills after they get to the nearest trauma center.
 Victims then receive an injury assessment and stabilization before doctors build a plan to treat their injuries.

 Some victims also require hospitalization, surgery, therapy, inpatient rehabilitation, and ongoing care and support.